 Tip #2: Eat a variety of plant foods

 Plant foods also contain a kind of fiber called insoluble fiber.
 This fiber adds bulk to your stools and helps to keep your bowels regular.
-Postpartum constipation can be a problem for many women, so including plant foods in your postpartum diet can really help.
+Postpartum constipation can be a problem for many women, so including plant foods in your postpartum diet can help.

 If you want to start eating more plant foods, check out my 8 really easy recipes to start following a plant-based diet.
 You can also download a free copy of The Beginner’s Guide to Losing Weight with a Plant-Based Diet.